 “It’s only like that in America”.
-The United States consistently plays the role of scapegoat on the international stage but are European standards for animal treatment and the environmental regulations really any better?
+The United States consistently plays the role of scapegoat on the international stage.
+But are European standards for the treatment of animals and regulation of the environmental impact of animal agriculture really any better?

 And yet, most people in this world are playing the role of the monster every single day of every single year.
 The only difference between our imagined scenario and the everyday reality is the identity of the victims.

 When we remove the human victim and replace them with non-human animals, suddenly it’s no longer slavery, it’s rightful ownership.
 It’s no longer criminal, it’s protected by law.
 It’s not longer the works of a monster, it’s good business practice.
 And it’s not longer sadism, it’s what needs to be done to feed the world.